iterative/dvc.org/content/docs/command-reference/init.md

 - Repository maintainers might not allow extra `.dvc/` top level directory, especially if DVC is being used by a small number of sub-projects.

-- Not enough isolation/granularity - DVC config, cache, and other files are shared across different sub-projects.
+- Not enough isolation - DVC config, cache, and other files are shared across different sub-projects.
 Means that it's not easy to use different remote storages, for example, for different sub-projects, etc.

-- Not enough isolation/granularity - commands like `dvc pull`, `dvc checkout`, and others analyze the whole repository to look for `dvc.yaml` or `.dvc` files to download files and directories, to reproduce <abbr>pipelines</abbr>, etc.
-  It can be expensive in the large repositories with a lot of projects.
+- Not enough isolation - commands like `dvc pull`, `dvc checkout`, and others analyze the whole repository to look for `dvc.yaml` or `.dvc` files to download files and directories, to reproduce <abbr>pipelines</abbr>, etc. It can be expensive in the large repositories with a lot of projects.

-- Not enough isolation/granularity - commands like `dvc metrics diff`, `dvc dag` and others by default dump all the metrics, all the pipelines, etc.
+- Not enough isolation - commands like `dvc metrics diff`, `dvc dag` and others by default dump all the metrics, all the pipelines, etc.

 #### How does it affect DVC commands?